zencoder2026-wq/H3X-Modbus-TCP-HA-Integration/README.md

 2. HACS (Home Assistant Community Store) installed.
 3. Your Force H3X Inverter/Hub connected to your local network (LAN/WLAN).
 4. Static IP assigned to your Pylontech H3X via your router.
-5. Modbus TCP enabled on the inverter (Default Port is usually 502).
+5. Modbus TCP enabled on the inverter (Default Port is 502).

 Installation via HACS Custom Repository (Recommended)